 - 2 cups dried fruit (optional)

 Adjust oven rack to upper-middle position and heat oven to 325 degrees.
 Line a rimmed baking sheet with parchment paper.
 Whisk maple syrup, brown sugar, vanilla, and salt in a large bowl.
-Whisk in oil and almond butter.
+Whisk in oil.
 Fold in oats and nuts until thoroughly coated.
 Transfer oat mixture to prepared baking sheet and spread into a thin, even layer.
 Compress with spatula until very compact.
 Bake until lightly browned, about 25-30 minutes, rotating pan once halfway through baking.
-Cool on wire rack, about an hour.
-Break granola into desired size.
+Cool pan on wire rack, about an hour.
+Break granola into pieces.
 Store in an airtight container for up to 2 weeks.

 Recipe can be found at Epicurious.com